 If you have been discriminated in access to employment, please check part 6 of the guide to know who can help you.

 As an EU national – someone that has a passport of an EU country - you have the right to work in another EU country without a work permit.
 You have the same rights as nationals of the host country regarding access to work, assistance from employment services, and financial support to help you find work.
-For more information, please visit the European Commission’s website “Working in another EU country”
+For more information, please visit the European Commission’s website “Working in another EU country”.

 You can find job vacancies in other EU countries on the European jobs portal EURES.